From the Dean...

 This intimate relationship between the profession and people is why we believe Lipscomb offers an unusual, and unusually advantageous, engineering education – students here not only get a superior background in the academics of engineering, but they are taught in a faith-based environment where sensitivity to people and their needs is paramount.

-Upon graduation, your resume will show how well you know your craft, because chances are it will show experience in digging wells in Honduras or building bridges in Haiti or one of several hands on, significant engineering projects done by the college each year that show you not only have the grade point, but you done what you say you’ve learned.
+Upon graduation, your resume will show how well you know your craft, because chances are it will show experience in constructing water projects in Honduras or building bridges in Guatemala or one of several significant hands-on engineering projects done by the college students each year that show you not only have the grade point average, but you actually did the work you say you’ve learned.

 Yes, our graduates are well prepared.
-In fact, we require all our seniors to take licensing exams not typically required by colleges because it puts their ratings at risk.
+Our three undergraduate degrees are all accredited by the Engineering Accreditation Commission of ABET, the world standard in engineering education.
+Additionally, we require all our seniors to take licensing exams not typically required by colleges because it puts their ratings at risk.
 No worries here.
-We have consistently had a 100 percent pass rate or very, very close to it.
-And our graduate programs are producing our area’s engineering management leaders.
+We have had a 10-year pass rate on the Fundamentals of Engineering (FE) Exam well above the national average.

 Justin Myrick, Ph.D.